 ThunderBolt SSD drives - Solid-State flash memory storage drives - will be a much better match for T-Bolt's bandwidth.
 The latest SATA III 6Gbps SSD drives such as the Samsung 8XX Series, Crucial 500, or SanDisk models are some of the best matches for leveraging ThunderBolt's throughput prowess.

 Think about it: You're really going to want a Mac or PC with BOTH an internal SSD and a ThunderBolt backup drive to even begin to leverage the full potiential ThunderBolt promises.

 ThunderBolt RAID drive arrays get more interesting, since the multiple disks or SSD's can have striped Reads and Writes across multiple drives at once.
-So RAID interface Thunderbolt drives such as LaCie's announced LittleBig disk RAID, Sonnet Technologies Fusion series, and Promise Technologies Pegasus DAS drive array deliver peak performance - while still leaving available bandwidth for other high and low-demand ThunderBolt accessories on the bus.
+So RAID interface Thunderbolt drives such as LaCie's LittleBig disk RAID lineup, Sonnet Technologies Fusion series, all the way up to the high-end CalDigit or Promise Technologies Pegasus DAS drive array deliver peak performance - while still leaving available bandwidth for other high and low-demand ThunderBolt accessories on the bus.
 But many of these have proven not to be an affordable solution for the average Mac consumer's backup drive needs or wallet.
-Lower-cost ThunderBolt storage solutions are arriving as ThunderBolt matures and strives to reach a broader market beyond Pro users, corporate enviroments and enterprise needs.
+Lower-cost single-drive ThunderBolt storage solutions are here as ThunderBolt matures and strives to reach a broader market beyond Pro users, corporate enviroments and enterprise needs.